coderefinery/testing/index.md

 3. You need a [GitHub](https://github.com) account.

-4. You will also need a [Travis CI](https://travis-ci.org) and [Coveralls](https://coveralls.io) account but you can sign into them with your [GitHub](https://github.com) account.
+4. You will also need a [Travis CI](https://travis-ci.org) account but you can sign into it with your [GitHub](https://github.com) account.